raspberrypilearning/storytime/en/step_3.md

 You can use conditional selection to work out whether the dragon is young or old.
 In Python, you can use `if` and `else` statements to make decisions in your program and the *greater than* operator (`>`) to see if a number is larger than another number.

 --- task ---
-Add some code to decide if the dragon is young or old.
+Add some code to work out if the dragon is young or old.
 You need to **typecast** the `age` variable so that the computer knows it is a number.
 In Python, there is a big difference between the characters `1` `0` `0` and the number `100`.

 <iframe src="https://trinket.io/embed/python/a3e3d4568c" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 --- /task ---

 --- task ---
-Add another `print()` function to tell the user whether the dragon is young or old, and then two more to create a break before the story begins.
+Add another `print` function to tell the user whether the dragon is young or old, and then two more to create a break before the story begins.

 <iframe src="https://trinket.io/embed/python/c747445ac5" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>
 --- /task ---